TRENDS OF BREAST CANCER IN INDIA

 Aggressive cancers in the young

-Cancers in the young, tend to be more aggressive.
+Cancers in the young, tend to be more aggressive (Most, but not all).
 Many of these cancers are HER2 positive and ER/PR negative, or HER2/ER/PR all three negative, and they have a worse prognosis than those who have ER/PR positive tumours.
 So all the more reason to catch these cancers early, since chances of long survival decrease fast with increasing stage of these tumours.

 Moral of the story

-If you have read all the above points, they are all pointing to one necessity - screening for breast cancer.
+If you have read all the above points, they are all pointing to one necessity - 'Breast Awareness'.
 Since the number of cases are rising, more younger women are getting affected, most are presenting only after symptoms develop (so usually stage 2B and beyond, rarely earlier stage) and we cannot prevent this cancer, all we can do is to detect this cancer early.
-BREAST AWARENESS is the way to go
+BREAST AWARENESS is the way to go.